Mario Biaggi: Legal career

 At the age of 45 and near the end of his police career, Biaggi entered law school.
 The American Bar Association granted him a special dispensation to study law due to his distinguished police career, even though Biaggi had never gone to college and a college degree was a prerequisite for law school.
 Dean Daniel Gutman offered him a full scholarship to New York Law School, after hearing him speak at a public event.
 In 1965, he graduated from the law school with an LLB.
-In 1966, at the age of 49, he was admitted to the New York State Bar and founded the law firm Biaggi & Ehrlich.
+In 1966, at the age of 49, he was admitted to the New York State Bar and founded with Bernard G. Ehrlich the Bronx law firm Biaggi & Ehrlich.
 He represented a Queens woman who was denied the right to be an umpire in minor league baseball in 1969, and won her case at the New York Court of Appeals in 1972.